pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 The launch of the new Docker-Build provider marks a significant milestone in enhancing container management for developers.
 Leveraging the latest BuildKit technology, this tool is a testament to our commitment to innovation and user-driven development.

 Your feedback is crucial to our ongoing improvement efforts.
 As we look ahead, we are dedicated to incorporating your insights to further enhance the Docker-Build provider.
-Let’s continue to refine and advance our tools together.
+Letâ€™s continue to refine and advance our tools together.

 For more details on how to utilize the Docker-Build provider, check out our documentation.
 Together, we can redefine the possibilities in container technology.